Computing

 At Rode Heath Primary School we strongly believe that prior knowledge is very important.
 The scheme of work ensures that all lessons build on prior learning and there are many planned opportunities for analysis and evaluation of recall.
 This is very important in ensuring progression across the curriculum and Key Stages.

 The scheme of work is continually analysed and revised to ensure that a breadth and depth of content is explored as technology changes rapidly.
 Declarative knowledge (‘knowing that’) and procedural knowledge (‘knowing how’) are embedded in the scheme of work.
-The scheme includes various resources such as: Teach Computing, BBC Bitesize, Lego WeDo, Micro:bit, eAWARE, Raspberry Pi, Scratch and Redfern Electronics.
+The scheme includes various resources such as: Teach Computing, BBC Bitesize, Lego WeDo, Micro:bit, ProjectEVOLVE, Raspberry Pi, Scratch and Redfern Electronics.

 Lessons aim to engage, inspire and challenge all pupils ensuring that all learners: